-Man’s best friend may also be his best friend in the workplace, according to research that came out of Virginia Commonwealth University (VCU) last year.
-The preliminary study, published in the International Journal of Workplace Health and Management, revealed that dogs may decrease employee stress and improve job satisfaction.
+Man’s best friend may also be his best friend in the workplace, according to research that demonstrates benefits such as lower employee stress and greater job satisfaction.

 The study involved workers at a retail business in North Carolina that employs around 450 and generally hosts 20-30 dogs each day.
 Over one work week, participants completed surveys and collected saliva samples during the day.